Monique-K/pinterest/README.md

 ## Features

 Log in with your Github account.
 Now you can star and unstar images.
-When you first log in, or click your name in the nav bar, you'll see all the images you have starred.
+When you first log in, or when you click your name in the nav bar, you'll see all the images you have starred.
+Search for another user's name to see all of their images.

 ![Main Page](https://github.com/Monique-K/pinterest/blob/master/src/images/main-pg.png)

-Search for another user's name to see all of their images.

 ### Upcoming Features